lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 use z directly for any purpose.

 The RSA-KEM Algorithm provides a fixed-length ciphertext.
-The recipient MUST check that the received value is the expected length prior to attempting decryption with their RSA private key as described in Step 1 of {{app-alg-decap}}.
+The recipient MUST check that the received value is the expected length and the expected range prior to attempting decryption with their RSA private key as described in Steps 1 and 2 of {{app-alg-decap}}.

 Implementations SHOULD NOT reveal information about intermediate values or calculations, whether by timing or other "side channels",